elemental/Elemental/doc/source/core/dist_matrix.rst

       Return the local width of the matrix.

-   .. cpp:function:: int LocalLDim() const
+   .. cpp:function:: int LDim() const

       Return the local leading dimension of the matrix.